Estuary

 Estuary - ETL Tool

-Estuary Flow is a real-time ETL, ELT, and Change Data Capture (CDC) that supports any combination of batch and real-time data pipelines.
+Estuary Flow is a real-time ETL, ELT, and Change Data Capture (CDC) platform that supports any combination of batch and real-time data pipelines.
 Its intuitive, user-friendly interface makes it possible to create new no-code data pipelines in minutes across databases, SaaS applications, file stores, and other data sources.
 Whether you're managing streaming data or large-scale batch processes, Flow offers the ease of use, flexibility, performance, and scalability needed for modern data pipelines.

 Pros